After playing for two of the biggest football clubs in Zambia, Mweetwa moved to Europe to play for Finnish side Rovaniemen Palloseura (RoPS).

 While in Finland, he was approached by some people who turned out to be match-fixers, and who would ask him to manipulate the outcome of games in exchange for money.

-Having turned his life around following his eventual arrest, Mweetwa is now an IOC ambassador and actively supports the fight against competition manipulation.
+Having turned his life around following his eventual arrest, Mweetwa is now a Believe in Sport ambassador and actively supports the fight against competition manipulation.

 I grew up watching my older brothers play football in my home country of Zambia.
 We would use a makeshift ball, tying plastic bags together and kicking it around.
 But it was at school that I really developed my love and passion for the game.
 I played a lot of football from primary school through to high school, and after that I went on to play professionally for two of the biggest clubs in Zambia, Kitwe United and ZESCO United – where my performances earned me a dream move to Europe.